Alert!

 Remuneration is money or other compensation paid for work or services performed.
 Amounts paid to a director for being a director and for acting in any other capacity must be disclosed separately.

-It’s important to note that directors can’t be remunerated at all unless your bylaws allow for it.
-Check out a set of bylaws you can use for your non-profit here.
+(It’s important to note that directors can’t be remunerated at all unless your bylaws allow for it.
+Check out a set of bylaws you can use for your non-profit here.)

 Societies must also disclose the remuneration of any employees or contractors making over $75,000.
-If a society has more than 10 employees or contractors making over that amount, they must disclose the top 10.

 Societies typically do this disclosure in a note to their annual financial statements, which are available to society members and to the public.